networknt/light-doc/content/tutorial/common/discovery/dynamic.md

 ## Introduction

-In dynamic discovery, we are going to use cluster components with direct registry so that we don't need to start external consul or zookeeper instances.
-We still go through registry for service discovery but the registry is defined in service.yml.
+In dynamic discovery, we are going to use cluster components with the direct registry so that we don't need to start external Consul or Zookeeper instances.
+We still go through the registry for service discovery, but the registry is defined in service.yml.

-With direct registry in service.yml, we can easily move to consul for service discovery without changing the code.
-Each service can be package with docker and utilize different service discovery option by change the configuration in service.yml file.
+With direct registry in service.yml, we can easily move to [Consul] for service discovery without changing the code.
+Each service can be packaged with Docker and utilize different service discovery option by changing the configuration in the service.yml file.

-First let's copy our previous static code into the to dynamic folder.
+First, let's copy our previous static code into the dynamic folder.

 ```
 cp -r ~/networknt/discovery/api_a/static/ ~/networknt/discovery/api_a/dynamic